mt89vein/NamedResolver/README.md

 ```

 Also we can register to IServiceCollection our implementation without interface,
-and inject implementation into DependenentClass explicitly, but it is not good for unit testing.
+and inject implementation into DependenentClass explicitly, but it is not good for unit testing:

-That we register like this:

 ```csharp